susanfg/bmicalc/README.md

-waistCircumference = -1, gender = 'F', it has to throw an error waistCircumference = 0, gender = 'M', it has to throw an error waistCircumference = 0, gender = 'F', it has to throw an error waistCircumference = 170, gender = 'g', it has to throw an error waistCircumference = 170, gender = 'm', it has to return TRUE waistCircumference = 60, gender = 'f', it has to return FALSE
+waistCircumference = -1, gender = 'F', it has to throw an error waistCircumference = 0, gender = 'M', it has to throw an error waistCircumference = 0, gender = 'F', it has to throw an error waistCircumference > 1000, gender = 'M', it has to throw an error waistCircumference > 1000, gender = 'F', it has to throw an error waistCircumference = 170, gender = 'g', it has to throw an error waistCircumference = 170, gender = 'm', it has to return TRUE waistCircumference = 60, gender = 'f', it has to return FALSE